Skills: OOUX, ORCA, usability as branding

 How to use OOUX to make sense of the mess.

-Only when I was done customizing, I realized I had the wrong restaurant selected in the top right.
+I had entered my order AND customized it, but then I realized I had the wrong restaurant selected in the top right.
 Once I selected the correct restaurant, I discovered that my order was NOT saved, because Taco Bells have different menus.
 So I gave up on my order!

 During this process, I saw two usability issues that could be corrected using the OOUX process: